bufbuild/knit/tutorial/README.md

 is fully executed.

 The Film service and Starship service are just normal gRPC services.
-In this tutorial they are built using [connect-go], there is nothing Knit specific about them, however they are needed for the tutorial.
+In this tutorial they are built using [connect-es] and [connect-go], there is nothing Knit specific about them, however they are needed for the tutorial.

-The Knit Relation service extends the `Film` of `FilmService` with a new field called `starships`, without needing to modify `Film` or `FilmService`, and shows how such relations can be added to a system using Knit.
+The Knit `RelationService` extends the `Film` of `FilmService` with a new field called `starships`, without needing to modify `Film` or `FilmService`, and shows how such relations can be added to a system using Knit.